 Rule Reminder The instruction is repeated and exemplified using modelling.
 Off Track The child is told what will happen next if their behaviour doesn't change Orange Road The child will be asked to reflect on their behaviour outside the room with an adult.
-This will be recorded on a behaviour form.
+This will be recorded on a Pupil Asset or a Lunchtime Form.
 They will be expected to give 'Time for Time' and miss 3 minutes of their own time.
 Off Track The child will be given a final warning and have the chance to get back to orange.
+The child will also be given an opportunity to talk to Key Stage Leads.
 Red Road A phone call will be made to parents.
 The child will receive a Consequence Letter and consequence depending on how many times they have previously been on the Red Road.
-The child will be sent to a member of SLT and lose 20 minutes of their own time.
+The child will be sent to a member of SLT.